Open star cluster M23

 Visual magnitude: 6,0m

-Distance to the star clusters M23 to the Sun is 2050 light years
+Distance from the star clusters M23 to the Sun is 2050 light years

 Angular size: 35'